Brentford end 74-year wait for promotion to Premier League - RFI

 Now the 25-year-old, rejected by Newcastle as a youngster, will get the chance to show he can thrive in the Premier League.

-Six of Brentford's team started last season's final and they quickly seized the initiative in their bid for redemption.
+Six of Brentford's team started last season's final and they quickly seized the initiative in the 10th minute.

-In front of a crowd of 11,689, including with 5,000 fans admitted from each club following the easing of lockdown restrictions, Brentford took the lead in the 10th minute.

 Bryan Mbeumo made a clever run behind the Swansea defence to reach Sergi Canos's superb pass into the penalty area, prompting Freddie Woodman to race off his line and crash into the Brentford striker.